 But as Rupert learns when he researches his genealogy, a personal journey partly keyed off by the death of his stockbroker and ex-military father in 2009, the history of his upper middle class family is by no means as conventional as it first appears.

 Far more unusual was Cyril’s childhood.
-Although Rupert has been told that a pair of aunts raised Cyril in Hammersmith, the 1891 census tells a different story.
+Although Rupert has been told that a pair of aunts raised Cyril in Hammersmith, census records from 1891 a different story.
 It lists Cyril as an “inmate” at the Farningham Homes for Little Boys in Kent, a centre for destitute boys founded by a trio of Victorian philanthropists.

 Records show how he came to be sent to Kent.
 Cyril’s father, Frederick, a sailor, “deserted” his family.
 Suddenly, stories that Cyril’s father was a successful stockbroker who lived on Piccadilly seem no more than “a child’s fantasy”.
 His own father, thinks Rupert, may have been so correct because he knew about Cyril’s story and as a result was “all the more eager to be an upstanding, well-connected member of society”.

-At the National Maritime Museum, Rupert discovers more about Frederick by looking at his naval records, including the fact that he had tattoos.
-Frederick sailed the world – visiting New York, South America, Australia – in the merchant navy and took his captaincy examinations in Hong Kong in 1899, where he married for a second time.
+At the National Maritime Museum, Rupert discovers more about Frederick by looking at his Merchant Navy records, including the fact that he had tattoos.
+Frederick sailed the world, visiting New York, South America and Australia, and took his captaincy examinations in Hong Kong in 1899, where he married for a second time.
 Frederick, it seems, was an adventure-loving rogue, a romantic figure who appeals to Rupert’s rebellious nature.
 This impression is confirmed by Frederick’s will, which shows that he left his money not to his son, Cyril, but to Rose Marie Bawtree of Balham, a former actress and the old tar’s companion in later years.